1993 NCAA Division I men's basketball championship game: Final minute

 Eric Montross slammed the ball through the net to cap a 9–0 North Carolina run, Michigan got a basket from Ray Jackson on its next possession.
 With 46 seconds left, Michigan called its final timeout.
 The Tar Heels then turned the ball over attempting to inbound it, giving Michigan another possession.
 Jalen Rose missed a game tying three pointer, but Chris Webber scored on a putback to bring the Wolverines to 72–71.

 Needing to extend the game, Michigan fouled Pat Sullivan on the next possession and sent him to the free throw line for the front end of a one-and-one.
 Sullivan converted, extending the North Carolina lead to two.
 However, he was unable to hit the second free throw, and Webber grabbed the rebound.
 There were 19 seconds on the clock when he took possession.

 Initially, all of the other Wolverines went back upcourt and Webber froze.
 Rose would eventually come back toward him to give Webber a potential passing option, but he was closely guarded.
 Webber thought about passing but pulled the basketball back at the last second.
-In doing so, however, he inadvertently took a step without picking up his dribble, which should have resulted in Webber being called for traveling and the ball going back to North Carolina; although the Tar Heels' entire bench leapt up in protest, the officials did not see Webber's error and play continued.
+In doing so, however, he inadvertently took a step without picking up his dribble, which should have resulted in Webber being called for traveling and the ball going back to North Carolina.
+The only referee who was close enough to clearly see the play had been running up the court instead of staying in the backcourt where he belonged, and his eyes were on the floor ahead of him which is why he didn't see Webber's blatant travel and made no call as the UNC bench began jumping up and down and screaming in outrage.

-A then-panicked Webber then picked up his dribble and sprinted upcourt, but he ran into North Carolina's half-court trap and ended up in the corner near the Michigan bench.
-Unable to pass the ball without turning it over, and in danger of stepping out of bounds, Webber turned to the nearest official and signaled for a timeout with 11 seconds remaining.
-Since they had no timeouts to use, Michigan was assessed a technical foul; this resulted in the Tar Heels receiving two uncontested free throws, which they successfully converted, and possession of the ball.
+Webber then picked up his dribble and sprinted upcourt, but he ran into North Carolina's half-court trap and ended up in the corner near the Michigan bench where he was unable to pass the ball without turning it over, and in danger of stepping out of bounds.
+In what many observers would later term a "panic", Webber turned his arms and signaled for a timeout from the nearest referee, who granted it.
+However, Webber wasn't aware that the Wolverines were out of timeouts, and under the penalty rules for an illegal timeout, Michigan was assessed a technical foul; this resulted in the Tar Heels receiving two uncontested free throws, which they successfully converted, and possession of the ball.
 North Carolina added two more points from the free throw line on the ensuing possession, rounding out the scoring at 77-71 and giving them their first national championship since 1982.